ericotjo001/medical_imaging/README.md

 2021 May Update: this repository has been restructured.
 Previous projects will be archived and no longer be updated.

 Archived (no longer updated):
 1. <a href="https://github.com/etjoa003/medical_imaging/tree/master/isles2017">isles2017</a>.
 Deep learning for ischemic stroke lesion segmentation.
+The related paper is <a href="https://arxiv.org/abs/1911.08136">Enhancing the Extraction of Interpretable Information for Ischemic Stroke Imaging from Deep Neural Networks</a>.
 2. <a href="https://github.com/etjoa003/medical_imaging/tree/master/multiv">Multiv</a>.
 Image slice sampler.
 3. <a href="https://github.com/etjoa003/medical_imaging/tree/master/Attention-Gated-Networks_auxiliary">Attention-Gated-Networks_auxiliary</a>.
 Auxiliary codes for Attention Gated Networks.